colbyfayock/media-ecommerce-workshop/lessons/03 - Connect and deploy project from GitHub to Netlify.md

 Because we already have our application set up in a GitHub repository, Netlify makes this easy to connect where any new changes we push our automatically get deployed.

 ## Objectives
-* Connect a GitHub repository to Netlify
-* Create a new Netlify site
+* Create a new Netlify site connected to a GitHub repository
 * Deploy a Netlify site
 * Review Next.js on Netlify
-* Cutomzing the Netlify Site subdomain
+* Customizing the Netlify Site subdomain

 ## Exercises